-Add the tomatoes, garlic, thyme, chili, sausage, stock, and oil to a large pan and bake for 20 minutes.
+Add the tomatoes, garlic, thyme, chili, sausage, stock, and oil to a large pan for high heat cooking and bake for 20 minutes.
 Then, roughly crush the tomatoes, stir in the tomato paste and add cherry tomatoes.
 Bake another 20 minutes before dishing it up with pasta and ricotta.
 Serve with garlic bread and salad for a three-course dinner that’ll leave everyone stuffed to the brim.

 2. Quick Cauliflower Pasties